 Are criminals using your personal information?

 Some personal information may seem innocuous on its own, but it can have a big impact if cybercriminals can piece together your identity using bits of information scattered across the web.
+For example, if your email address shows up on the dark web, criminals may be able to access all the information stored on your email account.

 LifeLock Ultimate Plus helps secure your personal info and protect against identity theft by sending you notifications if we find that your personal details or login credentials have been exposed in a data breach or leaked on the dark web.
 LifeLock also scans common people-search sites to find your saved personal information—and we’ll help you opt out of those sites for greater control over your sensitive info.